EthanHolleman/shc_docking/notebook/exports/Shc Inhibitors Docking Protocol and Results.md

 ## Open Bable

-[Open Babel](http://openbabel.org/wiki/Main_Page) suite was used for one-off file conversions in cases where `sdf` files needed to be converted to `pdb` or similar operations.
+The [Open Babel](http://openbabel.org/wiki/Main_Page) suite was used for one-off file conversions in cases where `sdf` files needed to be converted to `pdb` or similar operations were required.

 ## PyMol